-- Maintaining forecasts of cash requirements and adjusting investment management strategies as appropriate to meet these requirements. - Holding sufficient assets in investments which are readily marketable in a sufficiently short timeframe to be able to settle liabilities as they fall due. - Setting minimum amounts of cash balances.
-These are set by reference to recent and expected cash outflows and include a margin above reasonably expected amounts in order to reduce the risk. - Appropriate matching of the maturities of assets and liabilities.
+- Maintaining forecasts of cash requirements and adjusting investment management strategies as appropriate to meet these requirements. - Holding sufficient assets in investments which are readily marketable in a sufficiently short timeframe to be able to settle liabilities as they fall due. - Appropriate matching of the maturities of assets and liabilities.

-These processes are regularly reviewed and updated to ensure their continued effectiveness.
-Additionally, further sensitivity testing on the LCR is undertaken and reported on a quarterly basis.
+These processes are regularly reviewed and updated to ensure their continued effectiveness